gvwilson/thirdbit/src/fiction/in-heck/index.md

 She backed up and closed the door gently.
 There were two more doors on this side of the corridor and three on the other.
-On impulse,
-she turned off her discombobulator—it would need to recharge soon no matter what she did—and strode down the hall to the door furthest from the stairs.

 *Click.*
-She pulled it open,
-expecting another scene out of one of the books Special Leaf always warned her would give her nightmares.
+She pulled the nearest one open, expecting another scene out of one of the books Special Leaf always warned her would give her nightmares.

 Another dozen cots stood in three neat rows of four, but these were empty.